sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Eventd maintains a lookup map of sequence-id and pair of event-id and source fields.
 An entry for the newly received event with action raise is added to this look up map.

 .
-If the action is ACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the above lookup map and updates *is_acknowledged* flag to true.
-.
 If the action is CLEAR_ALARM, it removes the previous raised record of the alarm using above lookup map.
   The counter in ALARM_STATS corresponding to the severity of the updated alarm is reduced by 1.

 .
+If the action is ACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the above lookup map and updates *is_acknowledged* flag to true.
-On acknowledging an alarm through CLI/REST/gNMI, ALARM_STATS is updated by reducing the corresponding severity counter by 1.
+  ALARM_STATS is updated by reducing the corresponding severity counter by 1.

 pmon can use ALARM_STATS to update system LED based on severities of outstanding alarms:
 ```